cjacker/ch32v003evt_gcc_makefile/README.md

 To build the project, type `make`.

-**NOTE:** ch32v003 is rv32ec, do not use riscv-gcc v12.0 and above now due to the changes of riscv `-march` of gcc.
+**NOTE:** '-march=rv32ec_zicsr' works with xpack gcc v14.2.0. for gcc version below v12, you may need change it to '-march=rv32ec'.

-**NOTE:** the default demo codes will toggle PD6 since [nanoCH32V003](https://github.com/wuxx/nanoCH32V003) board from muselab has the led connect to PD6, if your board is different, you need modify main.c in 'User' dir.
+**NOTE:** the default demo codes will toggle PD6 since [nanoCH32V003](https://github.com/wuxx/nanoCH32V003) board from muselab has the led connect to PD6, change it according to your own board.